Battle of Flamborough Head: First half-hour

-While Commodore Jones and Captain Landais were fighting their unexpectedly separate battles, Captains Cottineau of the Pallas and Ricot of Vengeance were left wondering what to do.
+While Jones and Landais were fighting their unexpectedly separate battles, Captains Cottineau of the Pallas and Ricot of Vengeance were left wondering what to do.
 In a well-organised formation, they might have been able to make a contribution, but to intervene in a ship-to-ship duel would be very dangerous.
 In theory, they could have taken advantage of the confusion to sail off after the stragglers of the convoy, but night had now fallen, and until the moon rose, they would not be able to see their prey.
 Also, it quickly became clear that Bonhomme Richard would need help.
 Therefore, they waited until they could be useful.
 About this time, the little schooner caught up with them, but there was no way to transfer the potentially very useful boarding team to Bonhomme Richard or Alliance.

-Commodore Jones, accepting that if he could not use the 18-pounders, he could not win a gun fight, quickly adopted a policy of trying to grapple and board his opponent.
+Jones realized that if he could not use the 18-pounders, he could not win a gun fight, so he quickly adopted a policy of trying to grapple and board his opponent.
 Pearson’s crew spotted the change and adapted rapidly, using the superior maneuverability of Serapis to keep out of reach, while continuing to bombard the slower ship.
-On one occasion though, according to the later recollection of First Lieutenant Richard Dale, Bonhomme Richards bow ran into Serapis stern and, with neither side able to take advantage of the situation, Captain Pearson cheekily asked the punning question, "Has your ship struck?".
-Dale reports Jones's reply as, very simply, "I have not yet begun to fight!"
+On one occasion though, according to the later recollection of First Lieutenant Richard Dale, Bonhomme Richards bow ran into Serapis stern and, with neither side able to take advantage of the situation, Pearson cheekily asked the punning question, "Has your ship struck?"
+Dale reports Jones's reply as, "I have not yet begun to fight!"

-Meanwhile, after two or three broadsides exchanged with Alliance, less than 20 minutes after the first shot, Captain Piercy was astonished to see his opponent (with just one of the little 6 lb shots from the Countess of Scarborough stuck in its tough timberwork) move away to rejoin Pallas, which was still waiting for an opportunity to be useful.
+Meanwhile, after two or three broadsides exchanged with Alliance, less than 20 minutes after the first shot, Piercy was astonished to see his opponent (with just one of the little 6 lb shots from the Countess of Scarborough stuck in its tough timberwork) move away to rejoin Pallas, which was still waiting for an opportunity to be useful.
 Landais later claimed that his opponent had sailed away under cover of smoke.
-Piercy, his ship relatively unharmed, and out of range of any of the four Americans, headed straight for the main battle, to see if he could help Serapis, but Jones's close-quarters policy meant that to intervene now would be madness.
+Piercy, his ship relatively unharmed and out of range of any of the four Americans, headed straight for the main battle to see if he could help Serapis, but Jones's close-quarters policy meant that to intervene now would be madness.
 Quite possibly shots fired by the Countess of Scarborough at the Bonhomme Richard would hit Serapis, or worse still, massive 18 lb shots from Serapis could accidentally hit the Countess of Scarborough.
 Instead, Piercy simply gave the impression that he was going to intervene, trying to attract the attention of Alliance and Pallas.
 Cottineau saw the potential danger (or responded to a request by Landais) and quickly steered towards the Countess of Scarborough, so Piercy slowly retreated, sailing with the wind.